 In 2011, Antioch University New England began reaffirmation of accreditation, culminating successfully in 2012.

-Students in all thirteen master’s degree programs and three doctoral programs offered at AUNE complete as many as 600 hours of practical experience related to their fields.
-Examples of this work range from students in the Environmental Studies program helping local towns protect drinking water supplies to psychologists in training offering low-cost counseling services to all who seek them.
-This allows AUNE students to make a difference while they are in school.
+Nearly all of AUNE’s degree programs require practical experience.
+Examples range from students in the Environmental Studies program helping local towns protect drinking water supplies to psychologists in training offering low-cost counseling services to all who seek them.
+AUNE students make a difference while they are in school.

 The institution, itself, has also pledged resources and its considerable brain trust to enhancing civic institutions and participation both in the Monadnock Region and across the globe.

-Much has changed since the early days but Antioch University New England’s vision remains unchanged.
+Though much has changed since the early days but Antioch University New England’s vision remains unchanged.

 Today, Antioch University is a five-campus university located in four states.
 Each campus has its own distinct academic programs, community life, and regional or national identity.
 Antioch University is founded on principles of rigorous liberal arts education, innovative experiential learning, and socially engaged citizenship.